Wardhanhrsh/Weather-Monitoring/README.md

 3. Get an API Key

     - Go to OpenWeatherMap and sign up for a free API key.
-    - Replace the API key in the project at App.js file in "const url = {API} "
+    - Replace the {API key} with your API key generated from OpenWeatherMap API in the project in App.js file. const url = `https://api.openweathermap.org/data/2.5/weather?q=${location}&units=metric&appid={Your API Key}`.

 4. Run the Application